emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 *after* the end of works on ``foobar``.
 In other words:
-``rebase`` has apparently made linear the development process, that was inherently non linear, without forcing you to align with your colleague's work exactly in the moments when it was adding s ``commits`` to its ``repository``.
+``rebase`` has apparently made linear the development process, that was inherently non linear, without forcing you to align with your colleague's work exactly in the moments when it was adding
+``commits`` to its ``repository``.

-You may deliver your work to ``foobar``: it will appear like you have made your changes starting with the last ``commit`` done on
+You may deliver your work to ``foobar``: it will appear how you have made your changes starting with the last ``commit`` done on
 ``foobar``.